 “Exquisite.
 Full of wry humor, tenderness, and compassion.” —Jeannette Walls, New York Times bestselling author

-Unbowed, Dan and Perry built a rollicking life together fueled by costume parties, road trips, after-hours gatherings, and an unshakeable sense of humor as they faced down hurricanes, blizzards, and Perry’s steady decline.
+Unbowed, Dan and Perry built a rollicking life together fueled by costume parties, road trips, and an unshakeable sense of humor as they faced down hurricanes, blizzards, and Perry’s steady decline.
 They got by with the help of an ever-expanding circle of sidekicks—Dan’s boyfriends (past and present), ex-cons, sailors, strippers, deaf hillbillies, evangelicals, and grumpy cats—while flipping the parent-child relationship on its head.

 Dan Mathews was born and raised in Orange County, California, by a single mother who encouraged her three boys to bring home stray animals.
 In high school, he was beaten up for being gay and credits those rough times with helping him develop the thick skin needed to be an animal activist.
 He spent two years in Italy working as a fashion model and bit-part actor before returning to the US to earn a degree in history from American University in Washington, DC.
 Shortly afterwards, he began working at PETA as a receptionist and within a year was organizing protests.
 As PETA’s Director of Campaigns, he helps increase awareness of the rights of animals through high-profile events.
 He has been arrested for his activities more than twenty times but usually gets released from jail within a day.
 Through a unique combination of sex, humor, and glamour, he has turned animal rights into one of the hottest causes of the last two decades.